 With more than 130 world-class museums to visit, scores of attractions to discover, extraordinary architecture to gape at, and wonderful neighborhoods to wander, Paris is an endless series of delights.
 The hardest part is figuring out where to begin.
 Fortunately, you can have a terrific time even if you don’t see everything.
 Some of your best moments may be simply roaming around the city without a plan.
 Lolling on a park bench, dreaming over a drink at a sidewalk cafe, or noodling around an unknown neighborhood can be the stuff of your best travel memories.

 The following pages will highlight the best that Paris can offer area by area, from iconic sights known the world over to quirky museums and hidden gardens, from 1,000-year-old castles to galleries celebrating the most challenging contemporary art, and from the must-sees to the only-if-you’ve-seen-everything-else.
-Here, then, is the best of Paris’s attractions.
+Just remember that it is always advisable to reserve advance tickets for the bigger attractions.
+You will not get into the Louvre without a pre-paid, time-stamped ticket, for instance.
+Also bear in mind that at time of writing, late-night openings had been canceled at many museums, but they could well be reinstated., then, is the best of Paris’s attractions.

 Passing on the Passes